fujaba/fulibWorkflows/README.md

 # fulibWorkflows
-fulibWorkflows provides an analyzer for event modeling and the generation of an example implementation.
+fulibWorkflows provides an analyzer for event modelling and the generation of an example implementation.

 ## Installation
 ### Gradle
 ```
 dependencies {
-    implementation 'org.fulib:fulibWorkflows:0.1.0'
+    implementation 'org.fulib:fulibWorkflows:0.2.0'
 }
 ```